base-org/web/apps/base-docs/docs/building-with-base/guides/build-with-thirdweb.md

 ## Creating an NFT Collection

-Before developing a DApp, you need to create an NFT collection via thirdweb.
+Before developing an app, you need to create an NFT collection via thirdweb.

 Follow these steps to set up your NFT collection: